wttech/Sling-Dynamic-Include/README.md

 * **Include type** - type of include tag (Apache SSI, ESI or Javascript)
 * **Add comment** - adds debug comment: `<!-- SDI include (path: %s, resourceType: %s) -->` to every replaced component
 * **Filter selector** - selector used to get actual content
+* **Component TTL** - time to live in seconds, set for rendered component (require Dispatcher 4.1.11) NOTE: if set, "Filter selector" is set to "cache"
 * **Required header** - SDI will be enabled only if the configured header is present in the request.
 By default it's `Server-Agent=Communique-Dispatcher` header, added by the AEM dispatcher.
 You may enter just the header name only or the name and the value split with `=`.
 * **Ignore URL params** - SDI normally skips all requests containing any GET parameters.
 This option allows to set a list of parameters that should be ignored in the test.
 See the [Ignoring URL parameters](https://docs.adobe.com/docs/en/dispatcher/disp-config.html#Ignoring%20URL%20Parameters) section in the dispatcher documentation.
 * **Include path rewriting** -- enable rewriting link (according to sling mappings) that is used for dynamic content including.